Dashboard: Reduction of plastic waste in the delivery of insecticide-treated nets (ITNs)

 Systemic changes

-These efforts can drive positive systemic changes as UNICEF is working with the industry and global partners to enable procurement and supply models that enable and reinforce avoidance of single-use plastic bags.
+UNICEF also drives positive systemic changes by working with industry and partners to support procurement and supply models that enable and reinforce avoidance of single-use plastic bags.